Umar ibn Abd al-Aziz: Reforms

-The most significant reform of Umar II was effecting the equality of Arabs and mawali (non-Arab Muslims).
+The most significant reform of Umar was effecting the equality of Arabs and mawali (non-Arab Muslims).
 This was mainly relevant to the non-Arab troops in the Muslim army, who had not been entitled to the same shares in spoils, lands and salaries given to Arab soldiers.
 The policy also applied to Muslim society at large.
 Under previous Umayyad rulers, Arab Muslims had certain financial privileges over non-Arab Muslims.
 Non-Arab converts to Islam were still expected to pay the jizya (poll tax) that they paid before becoming Muslims.
 Umar put into practice a new system that exempted all Muslims, regardless of their heritage, from the jizya tax.
 He also added some safeguards to the system to make sure that mass conversion to Islam would not cause the collapse of the finances of the Umayyad government.
 Under the new tax policy, converted mawali would not pay the jizya (or any other dhimmi tax), but upon conversion, their land would become the property of their villages and would thus remain liable to the full rate of the kharaj (land tax).
 This compensated for the loss of income due to the diminished jizya tax base.

 He issued an edict on taxation stating:

 Whosoever accepts Islam, whether Christian, Jew or Zoroastrian, of those now subject to taxes and who joins himself to the body of the Muslims in their abode, forsaking the abode in which he was before, he shall have the same rights and duties as they have, and they are obliged to associate with him and to treat him as one of themselves.

 Possibly to stave off potential blowback from opponents of the equalization measures, Umar expanded the Islamization drive that had been steadily strengthening under his Marwanid predecessors.
 The drive included measures to distinguish Muslims from non-Muslims and the inauguration of an Islamic iconoclasm.
-He put a stop to the ritual cursing of Caliph Ali (r.
+According to Khalid Yahya Blankinship, he put a stop to the ritual cursing of Caliph Ali (r.
 656–661), the cousin and son-in-law of Muhammad, in Friday prayer sermons.
-The ritual had begun under Ali's opponent and future founder of the Umayyad Caliphate Mu'awiya I during the First Muslim Civil War.

-Umar II is credited with having ordered the first official collection of hadith (sayings and actions attributed to the Islamic prophet Muhammad), fearing that some of it might be lost.
-Abu Bakr ibn Muhammad ibn Amr ibn Hazm and Ibn Shihab al-Zuhri are among those who compiled hadiths at Umar II's behest.
+Umar is credited with having ordered the first official collection of hadith (sayings and actions attributed to the Islamic prophet Muhammad), fearing that some of it might be lost.